Paula Beer

 Paula Beer (/de/; born 23 February 1995 in Mainz) is a German actress.
+She is most known for her work with Christian Petzold in: Transit (2018), Undine (2020), Afire (2023), and Miroirs No. 3 (2025).

+For Frantz (2016) she received the Marcello Mastroianni Award at the 73rd Venice International Film Festival alongside a nomination for the César Award for Best Female Revelation.
+For Undine (2020), she won the Silver Bear for Best Actress and the.
+European Film Award for Best Actress.

 Life & career

 Early life

 Paula Beer grew up in Mainz as an only child.
 At the age of eight, she took part in a theatre course which, according to her own account, instilled in her a love of acting: "I was very afraid of it, but once on stage, I felt a sense of fulfillment," said Beer.
 After her family moved to Berlin in 2007, she attended a Montessori school.
 From the age of twelve, she gained further acting and dance experience with the youth ensemble of Berlin's Friedrichstadt-Palast theatre, where she was a member for four years.
 In 2013, she graduated from high school and moved to Paris.